Applause! Cary Youth Theatre

 Rating: 4.5 stars (out of 5)

 [EDITOR'S NOTE: Eddie Izzard now identifies herself using she/her/hers pronouns.
-In May of 2019, when this article was written, she used he/him/his pronouns publicly, which is reflected in the article -- January 2021.]
+In May of 2019, when this article was written, she used he/him/his pronouns publicly, which is still reflected in the original article -- January 2021.]

 Even at age 57, international stand-up superstar Eddie Izzard has legs like Tina Turner.
 And he isn’t afraid to show them off.
 He thanks his marathon of marathons: three years ago he ran 27 marathons in 27 days across a sweltering South Africa.
 Those 707.4 miles have given him the confidence to strut before a worshipful crowd in fitting and often revealing ensembles.

 But this is not drag.
 His style has never been campy glam (see: Elton John) or comically loony (see: Phyllis Diller) and the dated term “cross-dressing” does not and should not come into play.
 The transgender-identifying Brit is often quoted as saying “They’re not women’s clothes.
 They’re my clothes.
 I bought them.”
 He is just as likely to appear in a smart suit from the men's department with full facial hair.